windsuzu/console.jay/content/workflow/Trunk Based Development (TBD).md

 ---
 draft: false
-date: 2023-11-29 11:07
+date: 2023-11-29 11:19
 tags:
   - tbd
   - workflow
 ---

-**Trunk-based development (TBD)** is a source control model that involves creating only one healthy branch, typically named `trunk`, `main`, or `master`.
+**Trunk-based development (TBD)** is a source control branching model that involves creating only one healthy branch, typically named `trunk`, `main`, or `master`.
 In this approach, developers all work on the same branch without creating any long-lived branches. **TBD** differs from other [feature branching models](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), such as GitFlow, which may contain multiple long-lived feature branches.

+## Illustration of TBD

+## Caveats
+These are the caveats you need to be aware of before you and your team integrate TBD into your workflow.